 Jersey is the perfect place to restore your balance closer to home.
 For short breaks and long lazy summer holidays, reconnect with loved ones from the sunniest spot in the British Isles as you explore this special island.

 The Visit Safe Charter ensures there’s no need to be concerned about visiting – strict safety measures are in place across the island, with mandatory Covid-19 testing on arrival.

+Embrace your own beach, head off the beaten track, and reconnect with landscapes that are just waiting to be explored.
 For those seeking relaxation, enjoy uncrowded outdoor and wellness activities.
 Or for the more adventurous, there’s everything from coasteering into a protected cove or taking a leisurely cycle, exploring caves in a kayak or practising yoga in an 800-year-old castle.

 Your customers can come and find their balance here – it’s why we’re known as the little island with a big spirit.

 Can British travellers visit Jersey?

 As of November 2, arrivals who are either fully vaccinated with two doses plus two weeks, who can demonstrate they have recovered from Covid-19 in the past 90 days, or who have submitted a pre-departure PCR test, no longer need to take a PCR test when they arrive into Jersey.
 This applies to everyone aged 11 and over.